Samsung/tizen-docs/docs/application/dotnet/guides/sensors/device-sensors.md

     - You can change the power-save behavior of the sensor.

         By default, the sensor automatically stops listening for the sensor data, if the display is switched off, or if the device goes to the power-save mode.
-You can override such behavior by setting the `PausePolicy` property of the sensor instance, using values of the [Tizen.Sensor.SensorPausePolicy](https://samsung.github.io/TizenFX/latest/api/Tizen.Sensor.SensorPausePolicy.html) enumeration:
+You can override such behavior by setting the `PausePolicy` property of the sensor instance, using values of the [Tizen.Sensor.SensorPausePolicy](/application/dotnet/api/TizenFX/latest/api/Tizen.Sensor.SensorPausePolicy.html) enumeration:

-        ```
+        ```csharp
         sensor.PausePolicy = SensorPausePolicy.DisplayOff;
         ```